Your book is brilliant. Polished perfection.

 Write out a list of everything your book provides this reader.
 This might be escapism, an adrenaline rush, knowledge or romance.
 What themes does your book cover?
 If it is a non-fiction what problems does it solve?
 How do you walk your readers through the problem-solving process?

 Now we’ll take this one step further, looking at how your reader will purchase and read your book.
 How do you picture your ideal reader purchasing your book?
 How will they find your book?
 What is it about the cover that will catch their eye?
 What is it about your blurb that convinces them to buy your book?
 Where are they when they purchase your book?
 How are they finally convinced to buy it?
 Finally, will they read it fast or slowly?
 How would you like them to feel when they finish reading your book?
-Think of where this person hangs on online and offline.
+Think of where this person hangs out on online and offline.
 Which social media platforms are they on?
 Are they more likely to spend their time posting pictures to Instagram or Facebook?
 What groups do they belong to?
 What types of online content could you offer that would be of interest to them?
 What other books are they reading?
 Look at your genre and the types of readers that enjoy this genre.
 Why do they enjoy this genre?
 What related content could you produce to attract your ideal reader?
 If you write across several genres focus on your writing style or key themes throughout your work.
 Why are these themes appealing to your reader?

 Your book might cover several target markets but we are going to concentrate on only one ideal reader and shape everything around the preferences of this person.
 This doesn’t mean your marketing won’t appeal to several groups.
 It just means you’ll have a focused approach throughout your promotions.
 You are never writing for everyone.
 Your book has an intended target market, an intended reader.
 By trying to appeal to everyone you’ll create more work for yourself and miss out on cultivating a loyal reader following in your niche.